andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

     let webOrderLineItemId: Int?
 }</pre>

-You may be wondering, &#8220;How&#8217;d he know what values are encoded within the extracted receipt payload?&#8221;.
+You may be wondering, &#8220;How'd he know what values are encoded within the extracted receipt payload?&#8221;.
 Apple has a very handy [list of all the values that are encoded][7], so I listed each property out in my struct according to their documentation.

 Parsing the receipt produces the most valuable piece of the whole process.
-Sure, it&#8217;s necessary to go through all of the other validation steps, but having a **decoded receipt** with actual **human-readable values** is, to me, a huge step.
+Sure, it's necessary to go through all of the other validation steps, but having a **decoded receipt** with actual **human-readable values** is, to me, a huge step.

 Full disclaimer though: parsing the receipt is not very&#8230; Swifty.

-We&#8217;re going to be working with all kinds of ugly things like `UnsafeMutablePointers`, and cryptically-named C Types.
+We're going to be working with all kinds of ugly things like `UnsafeMutablePointers`, and cryptically-named C Types.

-Let&#8217;s take it one step at a time though&#8230;
+Let's take it one step at a time though&#8230;

 <a name="visualizing-receipt-structure" class="jump-target"></a>

-# Visualizing the encoded receipt&#8217;s structure
+# Visualizing the encoded receipt's structure

-Up to now, we&#8217;ve been working only with the PKCS #7 _container_ for the receipt.
-Now it&#8217;s time to dig into the container and see what it actually _contains_.
+Up to now, we've been working only with the PKCS #7 _container_ for the receipt.
+Now it's time to dig into the container and see what it actually _contains_.

 If you crack open the container, what you find is a long series of bytes that encode the actual structure of the receipt.

-From beginning to end, the bytes _should_ encode what&#8217;s called an &#8220;ASN.1 Set&#8221;.
-In fact, if you open the PKCS #7 container and it _doesn&#8217;t_ encode an ASN.1 Set, that&#8217;d warrant a receipt validation failure&#8230;[more about handling that in a minute][8].
+From beginning to end, the bytes _should_ encode what's called an &#8220;ASN.1 Set&#8221;.
+In fact, if you open the PKCS #7 container and it _doesn't_ encode an ASN.1 Set, that'd warrant a receipt validation failure&#8230;[more about handling that in a minute][8].

-Here&#8217;s a visual representation of an ASN.1 Set:
+Here's a visual representation of an ASN.1 Set:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set.jpeg" alt="ASN.1 Set" width="923" height="338" class="alignnone size-full wp-image-13513" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set.jpeg 923w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set-300x110.jpeg 300w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Set-768x281.jpeg 768w" sizes="(max-width: 923px) 100vw, 923px" />][9]

-Since we&#8217;ve just got a bunch of bytes encoding things, there&#8217;s got to be some way to say, &#8220;This byte, or these series of bytes, represent [this human understandable thing]&#8221;.
+Since we've just got a bunch of bytes encoding things, there's got to be some way to say, &#8220;This byte, or these series of bytes, represent [this human understandable thing]&#8221;.

-That&#8217;s exactly what we&#8217;ve got, as you can see by the visual representation.
+That's exactly what we've got, as you can see by the visual representation.

 The first byte in the receipt payload (the green box in the visualization) signals that the bytes that follow encode an ASN.1 Set.

-The next bytes in the series (the blue box) encode how long the ASN.1 Set is, so that as you&#8217;re going along parsing and decoding the contents of the Set, you know when to stop.
+The next bytes in the series (the blue box) encode how long the ASN.1 Set is, so that as you're going along parsing and decoding the contents of the Set, you know when to stop.

 The final series of bytes (the yellow boxes) encode chunks of information that can be decoded to give you human readable receipt attributes.
 Those chunks, themselves, are encoded as ASN.1 _Sequences_.

 So what does an ASN.1 Sequence look like?
-Here&#8217;s a visual:
+Here's a visual:

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence.jpeg" alt="ASN.1 Sequence" width="919" height="337" class="alignnone size-full wp-image-13514" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence.jpeg 919w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence-300x110.jpeg 300w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence-768x282.jpeg 768w" sizes="(max-width: 919px) 100vw, 919px" />][10]